paf31/blog-source/posts/2015-12-06-Counterexamples.markdown

 `Validation` is _not_ a `Monad`, unlike `Either`, since there is no implementation of `>>=` which is compatible with the `Applicative` implementation.

-## The Num Hierarchy
+## The Field Hierarchy

-The `Num` type class from Haskell is refined into a number of type classes in PureScript:
+The `Field` type class from Haskell is refined into a number of type classes in PureScript:

 ```text
 class Semiring a where